dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 - `SnapPointsAlignment`, of type `SnapPointsAlignment`, specifies how snap points are aligned with items.
 - `SnapPointsType`, of type `SnapPointsType`, specifies the behavior of snap points when scrolling.

-These properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings.
+These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings.
 For more information about snap points, see [Snap points](scrolling.md#snap-points) in [Control scrolling in a CollectionView](scrolling.md).

 The `ItemsLayoutOrientation` enumeration defines the following members: